lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **PlasmaPerson** _(02-Jul-18 06:39 PM)_

-> t!choose break the carousel in half with our bare hands | steal 1 million ducketts | uh oh the police showed up
+t!choose break the carousel in half with Asier and Garrick's bare hands | steal 1 million ducketts | uh oh, the police showed up

 **Tatsumaki** _(02-Jul-18 06:39 PM)_

-> 🤔 | PlasmaPerson, I pick uh oh the police showed up!
+> 🤔 | PlasmaPerson, I pick uh oh, the police showed up!

 **Bagelwrecker** _(02-Jul-18 06:39 PM)_

-@Magic8Ball Do I jump back over the fence with the jewel and a bag of grass and run back to ship?
+@Magic8Ball Does Seth jump back over the fence with the jewel and a bag of grass and run back to ship?

 **Magic8Ball** _(02-Jul-18 06:39 PM)_